IDMIL/MappEMG/README.md

 ```
 You will be prone to say if you already have a virtual environment you would like to use.
 If you do, press `y` and simply enter its name.
 If you do not, just press `n` (your new venv will be called `mappemg_venv`)

-If you are running into issues or want to install everything yourself, refer to the sub-sections [above](#from-conda-forge)
+If you are running into issues or want to install everything yourself, refer to the sub-sections [below](#from-conda-forge)

 ## From Conda Forge
 ```bash